yassmin1/IRIS_Bulletin_plot_FM/README.md

-## Statistics on Seismic Activity in the USA"
+## Statistics on Seismic Activity in the USA

 ### The inputs:
 * IRIS earthquake bulletin,  physiographic feature shapefiles, focal mechanisms, Geopandas and shapley.